JamesODonoghue/SpotifyReactSandbox/README.md

-# PortfolioSite
+# React-redux and Spotify app
-This is my portfolio website
+This is my app for sending requests to the Spotify service.

 ## Getting Started